ExpediaGroup/waggle-dance/README.md

 Waggle Dance reads and writes federation configuration from and to a YAML file - refer to the section [federation](#federation) for details.

-The following properties are configured in the server configuration file and control the behaviour of the YAML federation storage:
+The following properties are configured in the server configuration file(waggle-dance-server.yml) and control the behaviour of the YAML federation storage:

     yaml-storage:
       overwrite-config-on-shutdown: true